 By accessing the Maintenance :: Upgrade section, you can upgrade the device firmware version by using 4 methods (TFTP, FTP, Web, Local).

 Allowing free access to the CDN

 Explained in the article Enabling the CDN, you must add some IP addresses to the walled garden in order to support the access to the CDN.

 The IP addresses to add for this purpose are:

-In order to use the device in the Solution, you must enter its details into the Admin Panel.
+In order to use the device in the Solution, you must enter its details into the Cloud4Wi Dashboard.

 To get further information on how to do that, please see How to add an access point.
-Anyway, in the Admin Panel, a field called Identifier will be required by the web interface.
-For Ruckus Wireless Standalone products, as said before, it corresponds to the the NAS ID value that has been configured in Hotspot > More Options settings.
+Anyway, in the Cloud4Wi Dashboard, a field called Identifier will be required by the web interface.
+For Ruckus Wireless Standalone products, as said before, it corresponds to the NAS ID value that has been configured in Hotspot > More Options settings.